aaronenberg/dotfiles-wsl/README.md

     - Open Control panel => ease of access => Change how the mouse works => activate a window by hovering over it

 - Disable raise window on focus:
-    - Open registry, go to `hkcu\control panel\desktop\UserPreferencesMask`, subtract 0x40 from first hex value
+    - Open registry, go to `hkcu\control panel\desktop\UserPreferencesMask`, subtract 0x40 from the first hex value

 - make focus on hover faster:
-    - open registry, go to `hkcu\control panel\desktop\ActiveWndTrkTimeout`, set it to 150.
+    - open registry, go to `hkcu\control panel\desktop\ActiveWndTrkTimeout`, set it to 250.
+    - Need to sign out and sign back in for this change to take effect.